 if your TeamCity installation has a bundled JRE (there is the <TeamCity Home>\jre directory), update it by installing a newer JRE per installation instructions and copying the content of the resulting directory to replace the content of the existing <TeamCity Home>\jre directory.

-If you also run a TeamCity agent from the <TeamCity Home>\buildAgent directory, install JVM (Java SDK) installation instead of JRE and copy content of JVM installation directory into <TeamCity Home>\jre.
+If you also run a TeamCity agent from the <TeamCity Home>\buildAgent directory, install JDK (Java SDK) installation instead of JRE and copy content of JDK installation directory into <TeamCity Home>\jre.

 if there is no <TeamCity Home>\jre directory present, set